aidtopia/twitchy_cat/README.md

 * Swivel the left side to revealing another small screw into the side of the spine just above  the tail.
 Loosen that and remove the hip.
 * Now you can remove the tail, flip it 180 degrees, and reinstall it.

-**Pro tip:**  Consider postponing reassembly of the hips until after you've got the spine hinged.
+**Pro tip:**  Consider postponing reassembly of the hips until after you've got the actuator installed.
 Just don't lose the screws!

 ### Adding the Hinge

 Oak Lane Cemetery hinged the spine by cutting it in two, drilling holes through each end, and reconnecting them with a cable tie (or two cable ties?).
 That's easy to do, but I found that left too much play side-to-side, which caused the mechanism to bind.

 My solution is to instead use an actual hinge.
-Installing it requires a little bit more dexterity, but I've learned that installing the hinge _before_ cutting the spine makes it manageable.
+Installing it requires a bit of dexterity, but I've learned that installing the hinge _before_ cutting the spine makes it manageable.

 With the cat on its back, lay the open hinge on the spine, just beyond the last rib.